 "Our 2023 Goldwater Scholars highlight CMU's strengths in key areas of mathematics and science research," said Richelle Bernazzoli, director of the Office of Undergraduate Research and Scholar Development.
 "Subhasish and Marcus have both made impressive scholarly contributions, pushing the boundaries of knowledge in their respective research fields.
 What's even more remarkable is that they have achieved this research progress while excelling in coursework and taking part in other important aspects of campus life, such as teaching and music.
 We are so proud to see them join the community of Goldwater Scholars!"

 Each Goldwater Scholar annually receives an amount equal to the cost of tuition, mandatory fees, books, and room and board minus the amount of support provided for by other sources, up to a maximum of $7,500 per full academic year.

 Mukherjee enjoyed the course Linear Algebra through Matrix Theory (21-242) so much his first year at Carnegie Mellon that he served as a teaching assistant for it twice.

 "It made me want to do more math," Mukherjee said.
 "It was my favorite class when I got here, and I think it's my favorite class to TA."

 So far, he has served as a TA four times.
-Along with matrix theory he has helped students in vector analysis, an honors course that focus on aspects of linear algebra.
+Along with Matrix Theory he has helped students in Vector Analysis (21-269), an honors course that focus on aspects of linear algebra.